Stable auto-equivalences for local symmetric algebras: Examples and questions

-Similar arguments do not appear to work in general for showing that no nonzero power of $\tau_R$ can coincide with a power of $\Omega$ on $\stmod A$.
-However, we can see that this is indeed still true by considering the action of $\tau_R$ on the stable AR-quiver of $A$.
+Similar arguments do not appear to work in general for showing that no nonzero power of $\sigma_R$ can coincide with a power of $\Omega$ on $\stmod A$.
+However, we can see that this is indeed still true by considering the action of $\sigma_R$ on the stable AR-quiver of $A$.
 We focus on the two components of the stable AR-quiver $\mathcal{C}_k$ and $\mathcal{C}_A$ containing the simple $A$-module and $\rad A$, respectively.
 Each of these components has the shape $\mathbb{Z}A_{\infty}^{\infty}$, and $\Omega$ induces isomorphisms of translation quivers $\mathcal{C}_k \rightarrow \mathcal{C}_A$ and $\mathcal{C}_A \rightarrow \mathcal{C}_k$ with $\Omega^2 = \tau$ since $A$ is symmetric.
-It can be seen that $\tau_R(k)$ is one of the two immediate successors of $k$ in $\mathcal{C}_k$ (the other successor is in fact $\tau_{R'}(k)$ for $R'=k[y] \subseteq A$).
-Furthermore, one checks that $\tau_R^2(k) \ncong \Omega^{-2}(k)=\tau^{-1}(k)$.
-Since the stable equivalence $\tau_R$ commutes with $\Omega$ on objects, it follows that $\tau_R$ induces an automorphism of $\mathcal{C}_k$ that can be described as shifting down and to the right one arrow.
-Again since $\tau_R$ commutes with $\Omega$, $\tau_R$ induces an automorphism of $\mathcal{C}_A$ of the same form.
+It can be seen that $\sigma_R(k)$ is one of the two immediate successors of $k$ in $\mathcal{C}_k$ (the other successor is in fact $\sigma_{R'}(k)$ for $R'=k[y] \subseteq A$).
+Furthermore, one checks that $\sigma_R^2(k) \ncong \Omega^{-2}(k)=\tau^{-1}(k)$.
+Since the stable equivalence $\sigma_R$ commutes with $\Omega$ on objects, it follows that $\sigma_R$ induces an automorphism of $\mathcal{C}_k$ that can be described as shifting down and to the right one arrow.
+Again since $\sigma_R$ commutes with $\Omega$, $\sigma_R$ induces an automorphism of $\mathcal{C}_A$ of the same form.
 We sketch a portion of the component $\C_k$ below.

-In particular, we see that no nonzero power of $\tau_R$ can be isomorphic to a power of $\Omega$.
+In particular, we see that no nonzero power of $\sigma_R$ can be isomorphic to a power of $\Omega$.
 Moreover, in the case where $A = kD_{4q}$ (with $q$ a power of $2$), we see that these two components of the stable AR-quiver consist precisely of all the endo-trivial $A$-modules.
-This appears interesting, but probably not indicative of what happens more generally.
+This fact has been previously observed by Bessenrodt \cite{Bes}.
+While it appears interesting, it is probably not indicative of what happens more generally.

+In a forthcoming article \cite{StPic}, we will further apply this analysis to describe the stable Picard groups, consisting of isomorphism classes of auto-equivalences of $\stmod A$, for local dihedral algebras $A$.